Call us

 Health insurance policies allow you to claim compensation or insured medical treatments by filing claims.
 You can file two types of claims:

-Reimbursement claims where you pay for the expenses, and your insurer will reimburse you for the payments later.
-So, if you are wondering how to claim health insurance with Tata AIA, we have provided step-by-step instructions for both claims processes below
+So, if you are wondering how to claim health insurance with Tata AIA, we have provided step-by-step instructions for both claims processes below:

 If you are receiving treatment and paying at a hospital for an insured treatment or procedure, you file for a reimbursement claim through our website.